chinasatokolo/chinasatokolo.github.io/_pages/publications.md

 Zainab Chirwa, Jonas Kgomo, and **Chinasa T. Okolo**.
 "Data Dignity and Governance: Towards a Fair and Equitable Data Ecosystem for Low-Resource Languages."
 To appear in the _University of Cape Town (UCT) Artificial Intelligence & Law Conference Proceedings_, 2025.

-**Chinasa T. Okolo**.
-"Governance of AI-based Algorithms."
-To appear in the _Handbook of Human-Centered AI_.
-Edited by Wei Xu.
-Springer, 2025.

 **Chinasa T. Okolo** and Mubarak Raji.
 "The Majority World in Global AI Governance."
 To appear in the _Handbook on the Global Governance of AI_.
 Edited by Markus Furendal and Magnus Lundgren.
 Edward Elgar Publishing, 2025.

+**Chinasa T. Okolo**.
+"Governance of AI-based Algorithms."
+In the _Handbook of Human-Centered AI_.
+Edited by Wei Xu.
+Springer, 2025.

 Michelle Du and **Chinasa T. Okolo**. ["Reimagining the Future of Data and AI Labor in the Global South."](https://www.brookings.edu/articles/reimagining-the-future-of-data-and-ai-labor-in-the-global-south/) _TechTank_.
 The Brookings Institution, 2025.